sourcegraph/handbook/content/people-ops/benefits-and-perks.md

 ### 📚 Professional development

 In addition to on-the-job training, we offer a $1,000 yearly stipend for educational opportunities (such as courses, extended education, books, conferences, etc.).
-We also hold detailed, twice annual 360 degree [review and feedback cycles](review-cycles/index.md) for all teammates.
+We also hold detailed, twice annual 360 degree [Impact review cycles](impact-reviews.md) for all teammates.

 ### ✈️ Travel